 4. We care about people with integrity - those who possess intrinsically strong principles and who value a larger altruistic purpose over monetary gains. observe the highest ethical standards

 5. We allow the team and our founders to take ownership of their chosen domain and aim to support them in their areas of strength.
 Therefore, we look for aspiring founders that foster a collaborative mindset to grow their ideas.

 Being a founder and owner of more than one global company, what was the biggest lesson you learned?

-My biggest takeaway is the old adage – you will never succeed if you do not try.
-Looking back on my career and accomplishments, I would not have been able to achieve anything without the willingness to dedicate my time to pursue an innovative idea that hasn’t been tested in the market.
+My biggest takeaway is the old adage - you will never succeed if you do not try.
+Looking back on my career and accomplishments, I would not have been able to achieve anything without the willingness to dedicate my time to pursuing an innovative idea that hasn't been tested in the market.

-If you have the right drive and ambition, and you’re working on an idea that really makes sense, and you have a great team and/or support system, you will make it.
-Yes, there’s a lot of hard work and execution required along the way, but ultimately, this is how all great businesses start.
+If you have the right drive and ambition, you're working on an idea that really makes sense, and you have a great team and/or support system, you will make it.
+Yes, there's a lot of hard work and execution required along the way, but ultimately, this is how all great businesses start.

 The intention was for the name to be associated with strength, given that the company is all about building "power teams".
 The narrative as to why the name was chosen is that antlers start from the head, almost as an extension of the brain.
 They then grow out into multiple branches which can symbolise the different industries Antler supports and the companies it helps build.
 After all, they are still attached to one single structure.